samsquire/ideas4/README.md

 # 50. Context anywhere

 I should be capable of reaching anything from any position in my code.

+Imagine you could dictate the processing or tip of execution of another computer or server from the context of your current program.
+This would lead somewhat to spaghetti code if not handled properly.

 Everything is available to me.